Pix4D/ntrip-catalog/README.md

 There is an example (used also in the tests) in python in `scripts/query.py`.
 You don't have to use it, but it can give you an idea of the workflow.

-Download the file `ntrip-catalog.json`, and process it in your application with your favourite programming language.
+Download the file `ntrip-catalog.json` from the [dist folder](dist/ntrip-catalog.json), and process it in your application with your favourite programming language.
 Search among the entries for the URL of your service.
 The URL is composed by the scheme, hostname or IP, and the port.
 Several URLs could be used for the same entry.